Saturday, December 14, 2024

 “What do you mean?”

 “Well, the door’s jammed.
-Happens a lot actually.”
+Happens a lot, actually.”

 “What’s the emergency?”

 Geodor did not wait for the guy to finish.
-He fished the last of his emergency-air-breathers out of his suit, stuck the special plastic over his head, popped on gloves made from the same stuff, and clicked on his boot jets before slamming through the Bay 5 airlock.
+He fished the last of his emergency-air-breathers out of his suit, stuck the special plastic over his head, popped on gloves made from the same plastic, and clicked on his boot jets before slamming through the Bay 5 airlock.
 He was thankful he had worn his spacewalk suit this morning.
 Granted, as a special agent, he rarely went anywhere on the moon without it.

 Geodor grabbed it from him.